-Now in its 28th year, the Etobicoke Lake Shore Santa Claus Parade will take place on Saturday, December 1, 2018, starting at 10 a.m.
-Afterward, you can top off the fun-filled event with a few turns on the ice rink with Santa at Samuel Smith Park.
+Now in its 29th year, the Etobicoke Lakeshore Santa Claus Parade takes place on the first Saturday closed to the first of December year, starting at 10 a.m.
+Afterward, top off the fun-filled event with a few turns on the ice rink with Santa at Samuel Smith Park.

-You can step back in time into a Victorian Christmas at Black Creek Pioneer Village, an interactive museum and entertainment attraction known for its historical reenactments of early Toronto life.
+Step back in time into a Victorian Christmas at Black Creek Pioneer Village, an interactive museum and entertainment attraction known for its historical reenactments of early Toronto life.

 Starting on the day after Christmas, you can visit the Toronto Zoo every day as part of the zoo's Behavioral Husbandry Program's annual 12 Days of Enrichment event.

-The 12 Days of Enrichment starts on December 26, 2018, with a morning walk to see many of the animals enjoying Christmas treats provided by the staff: The polar bears will be nibbling on potent polar popsicles—fish and vegetables frozen in colored water—while the Bactrian camels will feast on a veggie buffet.
+The 12 Days of Enrichment starts on December 26, 2019, with a morning walk to see many of the animals enjoying Christmas treats provided by the staff: The polar bears nibble on potent polar popsicles—fish and vegetables frozen in colored water—while the Bactrian camels feast on a veggie buffet.

-There are several Christmas craft shows in Toronto where you'll have ample opportunities to do your holiday shopping while you're in town and hopefully be able to take home some unique, hand-crafted gifts for your loved ones.
+There are several Christmas craft shows in Toronto where you have ample opportunities to do your holiday shopping while you're in town and hopefully be able to take home some unique, hand-crafted gifts for your loved ones.